-Epidemic Sound A&R, Zerrin Sarac, fills in the blanks in this edition of 'Faces of Epidemic,' where you'll get to know the people behind Epidemic Sound.
+Epidemic Sound A&R, Zerrin Sarac, fills in the blanks in this edition of 'Faces of Epidemic Sound,' where you'll get to know the people behind Epidemic Sound.
 Read on to hear what an A&R actually does and how they work with artists and producers.

 Three quick questions to kick things off

 I’m currently listening to so much!
 I recently found an Afro Workout playlist that I’ve been listening to non-stop.
 One of our songwriters Moa Michaeli created this amazing track 'All my heroes' that I can’t stop listening to.
 It will be released soon for everyone to hear!

 If I weren’t doing what I do now, I would probably work as a mentor or social worker for children.